prantlf/fast-plural-rules/docs/usage.md

 }
 ```

 Have a look at the [list of plural rules and number of plural forms for locales supported by this library](./languages.md#supported-languages).
+The proper count of plural forms can be checked programmatically by [`getPluralFormCountForLocale`](./API.md#getpluralformcountforlocale).

 ### Language pack with plural form names